petersatsuse/azure-compute-docs/articles/virtual-machines/linux/cloud-init-troubleshooting.md

 Some examples, of issues with provisioning:

-- The Compute Resource Provider API returns an error, and cloud-init reports the resulting failure..
+- The Compute Resource Provider API returns an error, and cloud-init reports the resulting failure.
 - VM gets stuck at 'creating' for 40 minutes, and the VM creation is marked as failed.
 - [Custom data](/azure/virtual-machines/custom-data) or [User data](/azure/virtual-machines/user-data) doesn't get processed.
 - The ephemeral disk fails to mount (for VM skus that come with SCSI resource disks).